Delta County Memorial Hospital Laboratory

-Our Laboratory offers 24-hour draws within the hospital in addition to draw stations in Paonia, Hotchkiss and Cedaredge, courier service and automated reporting processes.
+Our Laboratory offers 24-hour draws within the hospital.
+In addition, we offer draw stations in Hotchkiss and Cedaredge, courier services and automated reporting processes.

 Our professional staff are highly trained and dedicated to putting the patient first.

 DCMH offers comprehensive laboratory services including routine and STAT testing.
-We provide a broad range of tests using advanced instrumentation and technically proven methodologies that delivers rapid and accurate laboratory results.
+We provide a broad range of tests using advanced instrumentation and technically proven methodologies that deliver rapid and accurate laboratory results.

-We have been serving health care providers and their patients in Western Colorado more than 100 years.
+We have been serving healthcare providers and their patients in Western Colorado for more than 100 years.

 Out-patient Laboratory Services

-Celebrating Medical Laboratory Professionals Week from April 22-26 this year is an opportunity to build awareness and appreciation for what medical lab professionals are contributing to health care.
 There are more than 300,000 medical lab professionals who play a vital role in every aspect of health and often times are working behind the scenes performing and interpreting more than 10 billion lab tests each year in the US.
 Since the development of this career group in the 1920's, it has become one of the largest industries in this country.
-For the 38th year, some 14 national clinical laboratory associations form a committee to coordinate Medical Laboratory Professionals Week.

 There are many different areas in the lab including hematology, toxicology, chemistry, microbiology, surgical pathology, blood bank, immunology, specimen processing, and phlebotomy.